 We are consulting rapidly on the further recommendation of Dr. North, that the commission should also take on an adjudicatory role.
 We have a genuinely open mind about this.
 I would only warn against any assumption that such a role for the Commission would be some kind of magic answer.
-As with the broader dispute of which the parades issue is a symptom, peaceful solutions to these disputes ultimately depend on consent, whoever takes the decisions.
+Peaceful solutions to these disputes ultimately depend on consent, whoever takes the decisions.